PyConPL/pyladies-workshop/0004_python_strings.rst

 This is quite a lot like for a first program.
 We still have a lot of work, anyhow you can be proud of what we have done so far!

-And if You did the obligatory task 1 You know there are some easter eggs in python and thats not all of them.
-Here is one more:

-    >>> True + True

-:-)